top of page

 Question:

-What is the cost of having my dryer vent cleaned?
+What is the cost of dryer vent cleaning?

 Question:

-Will you remove a bird's nest from my dryer vent?
+Will you remove bird nests from dryer vent?

 We love animals and nature, and are committed to protecting them.
 Therefore, we will not remove an active bird nest.
-We will only remove a nest if it is empty.
+We will surely remove an empty bird nest.

 Question: